Lamar, Colorado

-Lamar is the home rule municipality that is the county seat and the most populous municipality of Prowers County, Colorado.
-The city population was 7,804 at the 2010 United States Census.
-The city was named after L.Q.C.
-Lamar, a slaveholder, Confederate soldier and diplomat who wrote the Mississippi Secession Ordinance, and after the Civil War, went on to serve as Secretary of the Interior and as a Supreme Court Justice.
+Lamar is the home rule municipality that is the county seat of and the most populous municipality in Prowers County, Colorado.
+The city population was 7,687 at the 2020 United States census.
+The city was named after Lucius Quintus Cincinnatus Lamar, a Confederate soldier and diplomat who wrote the Mississippi Secession Ordinance, and after the Civil War, went on to serve as U.S. Secretary of the Interior and U.S. Supreme Court Justice.
+Lamar is the home of Lamar Community College, and is the largest city in southeastern Colorado.

 History

 Lamar was founded on May 24, 1886, by Issac Holmes.
-It was named after Lucius Lamar.
-At the time Lamar was the Secretary of the Interior, but previously he had written the Mississippi Ordinance of Secession, served the Confederacy as an officer and a diplomat.
+It was named after Lucius Quintus Cincinnatus Lamar II, U.S. Secretary of the Interior, the author of the Mississippi Ordinance of Secession, and a Confederate officer and diplomat.
 The first town elections were held in December, and C. M. Morrison became the town's first mayor.
-In 1889 Prowers County was established, and Lamar was elected to house the county's government.
+In 1889, Prowers County was established, and Lamar was elected to house the county's government.
 Throughout its history, Lamar has suffered from fires and floods.
-The town was also greatly affected by the Dust Bowl, and as such participated in projects led by the Civil Works Administration, Federal Emergency Relief Administration, and the Works Progress Administration.
+The town was also greatly affected by the Dust Bowl, and as such, participated in projects led by the Civil Works Administration, Federal Emergency Relief Administration, and the Works Progress Administration.

 The northern site of the Pierre Auger Observatory of ultra-high energy cosmic rays is planned to be built near Lamar.

 Geography and climate

 The city lies in southeastern Colorado in northwestern Prowers County on the south side of the Arkansas River floodplain.
 Las Animas is about twenty miles to the west.

+The antipode of Lamar is Saint Paul Island (French island in the Indian Ocean).
+Lamar is one of the rare American places with an antipode located on land and not in the open sea.

 According to the United States Census Bureau, the city has a total area of 4.2 sqmi, all land.

 Transportation

 Lamar receives intercity passenger rail service at the Lamar Amtrak Station via Amtrak's Southwest Chief, which runs between Chicago and Los Angeles.
-There is also intercity bus service provided by Bustang.
+An intercity bus service is also provided by Bustang.
 Lamar is the last eastbound stop of the Lamar-Pueblo-Colorado Springs Outrider line.